• Home

 Did you work in Germany and pay into the pension system, but now you’re living abroad and wondering if you can get that money back?
 The good news: yes, you can — and it’s easier than you think!

 If you’re a non-EU national who has contributed to the German pension system (Deutsche Rentenversicherung), you may be eligible for a full refund of those contributions.
 But the application process can be confusing, time-consuming, and bureaucratic.
-That’s where Fundsback comes in — a service I just found that simplifies the entire process and helps you get your money faster.
+That’s where Fundsback comes in — a service I just found that simplifies the entire process and helps you get your money back hassle-free.
 FINALLY!

 In this post, I’ll walk you through everything you need to know to claim your German pension refund step-by-step using Fundsback.